Friday 13 June 2025

 NOTICES

-• We’re just one week away from our first Pangbourne Proms, a relaxed and family-friendly evening of live music taking place on Friday 20 June at 19:00 on Devitt Lawn.
+We’re just one week away from our first Pangbourne Proms, a relaxed and family-friendly evening of live music taking place on Friday 20 June at 19:00 on Devitt Lawn.
+Gates will open at 18:00 so feel free to come and set up your picnic sight from this time.

 Set against the stunning backdrop of our Area of Outstanding Natural Beauty, this open-air concert is the perfect way to enjoy a summer evening.
 Bring a picnic, unwind with friends and family, and enjoy a varied programme of performances from some of our talented pupils.